widyputra/TGDAP/README.md

 **Tools & Software**

 Recommended tools typically used in TGDAP:
-AWK (for field-style batch data restructuring)
-Custom processing scripts
+AWK (for field-style batch data restructuring) and Custom processing scripts